 A preferential rent is a rent which an owner agrees to charge that is lower than the legal regulated rent that the owner could lawfully collect.
 The legal regulated rent is required to be written into the vacancy lease and all subsequent renewal leases.
 The terms of the lease may affect the owner's right to terminate a preferential rent.
 If the lease agreement contains a clause that the preferential rent shall continue for the term of the tenancy, not just the specific lease term, then the preferential rent cannot be terminated for that tenancy.
 The preferential rent continues to be the basis for future rent increases.
-However, if the lease is silent and did not contain a clause that clarified whether the preferential rent was for the "term of the lease" or "the entire term of the tenancy", then the owner may terminate the preferential rent at the time of the lease renewal.
+However, if the lease is silent and did not contain a clause that clarified whether the preferential rent at he time of the lease renewal.
 Ordinarily, the rental history preceding the 4 year period to the filing of an overcharge complaint will not be examined.
 However, the Rent Code Amendments of 2014 do provide that when an owner claims that the rent being charged is "preferential", DHCR will examine the lease and rent history immediately preceding such preferential rent, even if it is before 4 years, to assure that the higher "legal" rent is correctly calculated and lawful.
 (See Fact Sheet # 40.)